NetherlandsMetabolomicsCentre/GSCF-PHPClient/README.md

-GSCF-PHP-Client
+gscf-PHP-client
 ===============

-Object Oriented PHP Client to interface with the Generic Study Capture Framework
+PHP client to interface with the GSCF api